iotcwpm/R/README.md

 # R

-Repository of R packages from iotcwpm
+Repository of R packages from iotcwpm.